neekonsu/worklog/inquis-medical/1508202515092025/inquis-gen-2-gen-3-suggestions.md

 - 164 n t s that his is not a bad start for creating our error logging, but needs more adoption

 #### CMS INQUIS MAIN
+- 47 finish implementing self-tests

+#### CMS LOG WRITER
+- 73 determine appropriate value
+- 122 This is a slow loop.
+If we only write allcaps LOG<NUMBER>, unnecessary to CHECK_CHARS.
+Instead, strcmp each filename to skim the greatest, then strip the number and produce the next filename (only fully parse one string, the highest value filename instead of each).
+O(n * strcmp) instead of O(n * strparse).
+- 176 abstraction not needed since we already include fatfs in this file.
+This obfuscates logic/requires stepping into API.
+Recommend stripping all "one line abstractions" (API functions that contain one line or return statement) since they don't improve readability.
+If this pattern exists to replace function names like f_sync with sd_card_flush (from functional name to symbolic name) then I recommend using a comment for adding context instead of constructing methods to store meaning in the signature.
+-

 #### LOG
 - note to self to check where emit_log_error_once is called; may be unsafe given warning about static/dynamic string usage